Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 - Helps to ensure you’re on the right track to seeing results

-Technical SEO delves into complex practices, and would take an entire article of its own to cover.
-But here’s a rundown of the basics, along with resources to help you hone your ecommerce SEO:
+Technical SEO delves into complex practices, but here’s a high-level rundown of the basics, along with resources to help you hone your ecommerce SEO:

-Your site’s loading time has more impact than you might think—it’s a big contributor to search engine rankings and visitor bounce rate.
+Your site’s loading time is a big contributor to search engine rankings and visitor bounce rate.

 You can test current load speed through Google’s PageSpeed Insights.
 This shows you how quickly the various parts of your website appear to a visitor, scoring them from red (slow) to green (fast).